Complete Guide on How to Get a Mexico Resident Visa

 Finalizing Your Residency

-Once you are approved by the consulate and have your visa in your passport, you have 180 days to enter Mexico to finish getting your residency.
-After entering Mexico, you have 30 days to get to Mexican immigration (INM) to finish the process.
+Once you are approved by the consulate and have your visa in your passport, you have six months to enter Mexico to finish getting your residency.
+After entering Mexico, you have 30 days to get to Mexican immigration (INM) to begin finalizing your residency.
 You must use the INM office closest to where you will be living.
-Note that finishing the process may take anywhere from a week to several months, during which time you are not allowed to leave Mexico without written permission.
+Note that finalizing your residency can take a week or two, during which time you are not allowed to leave Mexico without written permission.

 After getting to your chosen place of residence in Mexico, you need to start finalizing your residency within 30 days.
-If you don’t do this, you will have to start over outside of Mexico (and pay the fees again).
+If you don't do this, you will have to start over outside of Mexico (and pay the fees again).
+Given that many INM offices are only seeing people by appointment, you may want to make your INM appointment prior to even arriving in México.
 For a list of everything you need to finalize your residency, visit the local INM office upon your arrival.
-Alternatively, for a small fee, you can hire a facilitator or attorney to do this for you.
+Alternatively, for a fee, you can hire a facilitator or attorney to do this for you.

-After you submit your application and it is accepted, you will need to return to INM for fingerprinting.
+After you submit your application and it is accepted, you will need to return to INM for fingerprinting and a photograph.
 They will notify you via email when you need to do this (or your facilitatory/attorney will let you know).
-After they take your fingerprints and all fees are paid, you wait for your card.
-This wait can be anywhere between a week (rare) to six or more months.
-It’s Mexico, patience is required.
-INM (or your facilitator or attorney) will notify you when your card can be picked up.
+After they take your fingerprints, get your photo and all fees are paid, you get your card.
+Cards are now available either the same day, or in a week or two, depending upon which office you're at.
+INM (or your facilitator or attorney) will notify you when your card can be picked up if you did not get it same day.
 You cannot leave Mexico while you wait for your residency card without specific written permission.

 Leaving Mexico During Visa Processing